Same Day Sourdough Bread

 Baker’s Schedule

-Here is a sample of a baking schedule, though you can and likely will need to adjust based on your own ambient temperatures etc.
+Here is a sample of a baking schedule that works for my starter and average temperature of 75f through the process, though you can and likely will need to adjust based on your own ambient temperatures etc.

 Brod + Taylor folding proofing box: As mentioned above, this proofing box has revolutionized my sourdough baking, and really reinvigorated my love of the dough.
 As an added bonus, it folds up in a nice compact little package when it’s not in use.